trevorbaca/animales/animales/etc/to-do.md

     Line-break and -detail segment and ledger score.
     Tag; line-break and -detail 18 violin parts.

-9. Tagging and part-making: mixed divisi.
+5. Tagging and part-making: asymmetric divisi.
     B.1: first violins non divisi on a single staff B.2: divisi a tre (6 + 6 + 6) on three staves
     B.3: divisi a quattro (6 + (2 + 4) + 6) on three staves